rguptatgm/recuto_backend/README.md

 - Daily updates
 - Task board to see current progress (Gleap?)
 - Time tracking?
+- Define each tasks for outsource developers in a document?
+- What do they need to do when completing a task before they allowed to create a PR?
+What do they need to test?

 # Softwareanforderungsdokument erstellen mit folgenden Inhalten